This dream, borne out of the immense love of God for his church, is both a warning and an invitation.

 1 Corinthians 11:14

-Mixing in the solutions of the world is not acceptable to the Lord.
+Mixing in the solutions of the world is also not acceptable to the Lord.
 Just as Galations 5:9 says that "a little leaven leavens the whole lump", it takes only a little bit of un-repented sin over time to lead even the elect into captivity.
 Matthew 24 discusses doctrines of demons, and there are many professing Christians dabbling in falsehood.
-We must each go to the Lord, independently, and ask him to reveal to us any deception we are practicing, entertaining or befriending.
-We must fervently pray for discernment and read his word, which renews us through the Holy Spirit.
+We must each go to the Lord, independently, and ask him to reveal to us any deception we are practicing, entertaining or befriending as we read his Word.

 The symbolism of the marble pillars in the fancy house are represented in Acts 17:29: "Since then we are God's offspring, we ought not to imagine that His nature resembles gold or silver or marble, or anything sculptured by the art and inventive faculty of man."
 This is consistent with the leavened bread woman who was in bondage to her own understanding and worldly efforts - even ones done in God's name.
 Matthew 7:21-23 begins, "Everyone who says 'Lord, Lord', will not enter into the kingdom of heaven, but the one who does the will of my Father in heaven…"

 We have a tendency to make God into a friend of the world in order to avoid persecution.
-So we are soft on lawlessness, even to the point of cooperating with it.
+We can be soft on lawlessness, even to the point of cooperating with it.
 One thing that God is doing in these covid years is revealing who the set-apart church is.
-The remnant.
-His fearless and faithful ones.
+His true church has come out of the world, as he has commanded.

 The two dogs outside of the home of the frantic woman with the bread symbolize the dogs/wolves/coyotes (depending on the translation) that will deceive even the elect in the last days into believing false doctrine in Matthew 24.
 Some more of these false doctrines include (but not limited to):